orgspringkit/springkit/springweb-cors/README_en.md

 - cors.hosts

-  It uses a comma `,`, to separate multiple values.
-Its purpose is to indicate which cross-origin requests are allowed by `Origin` header in request.
+  It uses a comma `,` to separate multiple values.
+The purpose is to specify which cross-origin requests are allowed, based on the `Origin` header in the request.

-  Example, `cors.hosts=http://192.168.1.1,http://192.168.1.2` means only two sites can send CORS request.
+ For example, `cors.hosts=http://192.168.1.1,http://192.168.1.2` means that only two sites can send CORS requests.
-  ==Warning, it's all match and distinguishes between HTTP and HTTPS （the last no write '/'）==
+  ==Warning: it matches all URLs and distinguishes between HTTP and HTTPS (the trailing slash `/` is not included).==

 - cors.url